knz/programming-in-c/assignments/3_huffman/README.rst

 Behavior of the encoder and decoder programs
 ============================================

+The ``encode`` program must:

+- accept an optional command-line argument that specifies which tree it should use -- if this argument is not specified, the ``encode`` program should decide a Huffman tree itself;
-The ``encode`` program must read data from its standard input and produce on its standard output:
+- read data to encode from its standard input; and
+- produce on its standard output

-- on the first line, a representation of a Huffman tree, using the format documented for the ``print_tree`` function;
+  - on the first line, a representation of a Huffman tree it used, using the format documented for the ``print_tree`` function;
   - starting from the 2nd line, the encoding of the input data in ASCII-coded binary, that is using one full character "``0``" for binary 0 and one full character "``1``" for binary 1;
   - at the end of the encoded data, the final marker character "``.``" followed by a newline character;
   - on the last line of output: the number of characters in the input, the number of nodes in the Huffman tree, and the number of binary digits in the encoded output.

 The ``decode`` program must read data from its standard input: